 Don't wait for au pairs to contact you.
 Contact them.
 Send messages to au pairs who appear in your EasyFind and let them know that you are interested.
 Although it is a mutual searching process, many au pairs see the host family as the party who will take the lead role.
 Make the most of this.
 The more active and personal you are in the search process with au pair candidates, the more choices you will have.
 The more choices you have, the more likely you are to find a candidate that you really like.

 If some au pairs don't reply to your messages, don't worry about them.
 Au pairs may be at different points in their search process and may have just found their host family when you contact them.
 Simply move on to the the next candidate.

-4) Quickly go to Skype interviews with promising candidates
+4) Go to video call interviews with promising au pair candidates

 At the end of your search, you will be inviting an au pair to live with your family.
 That means you want to have as complete an impression of this young person as you can get in advance.
-When you have candidates who seem promising, the best way to do this is with a video call, like Skype.
+When you have candidates who seem promising, the best way to do this is with a video call, like Skype, Whatsapp or FaceTime.
 Here you can talk at length with interesting candidates and get a more personal impression of them.